willcgg/Chess_Engine_Project/Notes.md

 ASCI board representation from board state to make tests more readable, diff way of representing boards from FEN BoardtoFENstring update FEN in GUI when user makes move Doc - talk about data structures

+## SUPERVISOR MEETING 21/03/2022 @3-3:45pm

+## Action Points
+- Implement clickable GUI; approach with image box layers for different needs, and some kind of coordinate converter to get what piece was clicked
+- Implement error catcher for gui in FEN string validation; try catch

+## Notes:
+FEN validation: regex checks?
+TRY CATCH good enough Look into how to get clickable pieces on the gui, need some human interaction in the program.
+COORDINATES CONVERTER Return square on